Doctor of Physical Therapy

 The College holds a Graduate Open House each semester.
 Physical Therapy faculty will be available to answer questions on admissions, prerequisites and the program.
 The Doctor of Physical Therapy faculty are available as needed for those who cannot make the Open House.
 Please email email@example.com for additional information.

-The following prerequisites must be completed prior to admission to the entry-level Doctor of Physical Therapy Program.
+The following (11) prerequisites must be completed prior to admission to the entry-level Doctor of Physical Therapy Program.
 All prerequisite course work must have been completed within the past 10 years.
 If your Undergraduate Degree was conferred prior to 2010, you will need to repeat the prerequisite course work.

 Physical Therapist Centralized Application Service (PTCAS)

 Dominican College’s DPT program subscribes to the new Physical Therapist Centralized Application Service, known as PTCAS.
 Applicants must apply online using the PTCAS application which is available here: www.ptcas.org.

 - PTCAS Application Deadline – Please check the PTCAS website for deadline dates.

 Applications received after the deadline date will be considered subject to space availability in the entering class.

 To learn more about the PTCAS application process and to get started, please go the PTCAS website at www.ptcas.org.
 Once processed, the Admissions Committee looks forward to receiving your application.
 If you encounter difficulty with the PTCAS, please do not contact the program at Dominican College.
 Inquiries should be made directly to Customer Service at www.ptcas.org/Contact.html.